Functional Safety

 ConSerts: Open, adaptive – and yet safe!

 Systems are increasingly interconnected, open, and adaptive.
-Due to these characteristics, established safety engineering methods can only be used under certain conditions.
+Due to these characteristics, established safety engineering methods can only be used to a limited extent.

 Selected projects from the area of Safety